Teaching J-Term Study Away Courses

 Proposals for New and Returning J-Term Study Away Courses

 A link to the online proposal system may be found in the Curriculum Committee website.
 2018 J-Term proposals are due on September 16, 2016.

 Proposals for UMAIE J-Term Study Away Courses

-Some Gustavus faculty members may prefer to propose courses via the UMAIE Consortium, a 6-college consortium that collaboratively offers J-Term study abroad courses.
+Some Gustavus faculty members may prefer to propose courses via the UMAIE Consortium, an intercollegiate consortium that collaboratively offers J-Term study abroad courses.
 For a course idea that is likely to appeal to a narrower population of students, due to a niche topic or unusual destination(s), the advantage of proposing through UMAIE is that UMAIE courses are open and publicized to students on all participating campuses.
 This option can sometimes help make possible programs that may not have been viable with Gustavus as the only recruiting base.
-The proposal form for 2018 will be available soon.
+The proposal form is a fillable Word document.
 2018 J-Term proposals are due on September 16, 2016.

 Still have questions?
 Please feel free to contact Dr. Roger Adkins, Director of the Center for International and Cultural Education.